rosariocannavo/DummyTruffleDeploy/README.md

 # Smart Contract Deployment and Testing with Truffle

-This repository demonstrates how to deploy a Solidity smart contract using Truffle and conduct tests on the deployed contract.
+This repository demonstrates how to deploy two Solidity smart contract using Truffle and conduct tests on the deployed contracts.
+In addition Contracts implement two design patterns: proxy and emergency stop

 ## Requirements